-At University Centre at Blackburn College we are committed to making it easier for students and the wider public to access the information that we publish about ourselves and our courses.
+At Blackburn University Centre we are committed to making it easier for students and the wider public to access the information that we publish about ourselves and our courses.

 The Higher Education Funding Council for England (HEFCE) has specified the information they expect higher education providers to make available online or by request.
 This information forms part of what HEFCE has described as a Wider Information Set (WIS).

 What’s the Wider Information Set (WIS) for?